-The Interceptor Systems Supervisor shall report to the Permits Manager any significant changes in status from the information previously reported.
+A supervisor in Interceptor Systems shall report to the Permits Manager any significant changes in status from the information previously reported.
 During non-business hours, the Standby Supervisor shall report directly to the VDEQ any significant changes in status of the information previously reported.